sandycody/NoteKeeperApp/README.md

 # NoteKeeperApp
 This is the Note keeper App made using React, Redux and Tailwind CSS.
-It involves creation of note, updation of note, deletion of note, viewing of note, sharing of note.
+It involves creation, updation, deletion, viewing and sharing of note.